Here are four exercises you can do, one minute each, 3 or 4 times a week for stronger more firm abdominals.

-Abdominal exercise number one - crunches one minute
+Abdominal exercise 1 - crunches one minute

 Lie down on a soft mat or carpet.
 Bend your knees so that your feet are flat on the ground.
 Clasp both hands behind your head to support your neck.
 Slowly bring your head straight up, not forward, pulling from the abdominal area as you exhale.
 Your head only needs to come up far enough to feel a complete contraction of the abs.
 Then allow your head to slowly return down to the floor and repeat.
 Be sure to do each repetition slowly and controlled, expelling a breath on each contraction.
 Do as many crunches as you can in 60 seconds.